Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [Gigablast](https://gigablast.com/): It's been around for a while and also sports a classic web directory.
 Searches are a bit slow, and it charges to submit sites for crawling.
 It powers [Private.sh](https://private.sh).
 Gigablast is tied with Right Dao for quality.
 - [Alexandria](https://www.alexandria.org/): A pretty new "non-profit, ad free" engine, with [freely-licensed code](https://github.com/alexandria-org/alexandria).
 Surprisingly good at finding recent pages.
 Its index is built from the Common Crawl; it isn't as big as Gigablast or Right Dao but its ranking is great.

+- [Fairsearch](https://fairsearch.com/): an ambitious engine from Ahrefs, an SEO/backlink-finder company, that "shares ad profit with creators and protects your privacy".
+Most engines show results that include keywords from or related to the query; Fairsearch also shows results linked by pages containing the query.
+In other words, not all results contain relevant keywords.
+This makes it good for less precise searches and discovery of "related sites".
+It's far worse at finding very specific information or recent events.

 ### Smaller indexes, hit-and-miss

 These engines fail badly at a few important tests.
 Otherwise, they seem to work well enough.